kennethbacuno/Write-Here-Write-Now/README.md

 ## 🤝 Contributing

 This is a personal project, but feedback and ideas are always welcome!
-If you’d like to contribute, please fork the repository and submit a pull request.

 ---

 ## 📜 License

-This project is licensed under the **MIT License** — see the [LICENSE](./LICENSE) file for details.
+Pending

 ---

 ## 👤 Author

-**Write Here Write Now** is developed and maintained by [Your Name].
+**Write Here Write Now** is developed and maintained by Abner Kenneth Y. Bacuño.

-> “Where ideas take shape — one note at a time.”
+> “One at a time.”